 Description / Price

 In the workshop, here is something specifically designed for rope tensioning that doesn't require any cutting of the ropes.
-A purchase of 1 - 2 of these items is recommended when you do not already have appropriate vices, clamps, grip pliers or similar available.
-The number of required vices (1 or 2 pieces) can be found in the 'Kits' (see below).
-For price reasons, alternatives to the 2nd vice are possible.
+A purchase of 1 - 2 of these items is recommended when you do not already have appropriate vices, clamps, grip pliers or something similar available.
+The number of required vices (1 or 2) can be found in our kits (see below).
+When cost is a factor, alternatives to the 2nd vice are possible.

 When mounting clamping rings on free-standing climbing wire rope installations, the vice is used as protection against tilting or twisting of the clamp (Figure 07).
 Please refer as needed to the general information about our tools.

 German brand product from the company 'Wolfcraft,' made in China